-It is imperative that physiotherapists understand the measures in place to prevent transmission of COVID-19.
-Table 7 provides recommendations for this.
-Patients with presumed or confirmed COVID-19 will be managed with either droplet or airborne precautions [12].
-Additionally, they will be placed in isolation.
+Patients with presumed or confirmed COVID-19 will be managed with either droplet or airborne precautions.
+They will also be placed in isolation.
 Hospitals are often able to contain patients with droplet or airborne spread within dedicated isolation rooms.
 However, there are a limited number of negative pressure bays and pods and/or rooms across Australia and New Zealand [12], so isolation within dedicated rooms may not be possible with COVID-19 due to the large volume of patient admissions.